This story was originally published and last updated .

 - You should see whether or not the service is on.
 If it isn't, tap on the item and toggle the switch.

 The second major component of this trick is to back your camera's pictures up to Google Photos any way you can — either through the web or with the apps for Android and iOS.
-Photos offers free backups for your media with a bit of automatic compression applied, but if you want full-quality backups will take up that space, you'll want to acquire a fair chunk of Google One cloud storage.
+Photos offers both compressed and full quality backups for your media, but depending on your usage, you'll need to acquire a fair chunk of Google One cloud storage.

 If you happen to use your phone for the upload job, make sure that Google Photos knows to back up the folder with all the stuff you want to import.
-The app usually does a good job of sending a push notification asking if you'd like to back up a new folder it found on your device, but you can manually make sure of this by hitting the hamburger icon at the top-left corner of the app and then tapping on Device folders.
+The app usually does a good job of sending a push notification asking if you'd like to back up a new folder it found on your device, but you can manually make sure of this by going to the Library tab and checking it in the Photos on device section.
 Access your folder (unless it happens to be within the DCIM subdirectory for some reason — on Android, Google Photos automatically saves everything within that folder) and then switch the toggle for Back up & sync on.

 Once everything's imported, it will only take seconds for Google's hivemind to figure out the location of where you took each picture based on the time printed onto the EXIF metadata and your Location History.
 You did set your camera's clock correctly, Daylight Saving Time and all, right?
 I hope so.